 You want to make sure, in the dead of winter, you have access to heat.
-Sure, you can cover up with sweaters and blankets but what about the water running in your pipes?
+Sure, you can cover up with sweaters and blankets, but what about the water running in your pipes?
 If they freeze, a pipe could burst, creating substantial water damage and costly emergency plumbers.
+Your insurance covers you for a burst pipe, but submitting a claim could cause your premiums to rise.
 Scheduling a furnace checkup will ensure it’s running efficiently and ready to keep you, and your pipes warm.

 Shut off exterior water hoses and taps

 I had an exterior drain freeze.
 This tip is for the water supply outside your home.
 It is the one you may use to water your garden.
 By shutting off the taps and clearing the hoses of any water, you can prevent the freeze from getting deep into the house which may cause water damage from burst pipes or thawing ice outside.
 If you can, shut off the supply to only that pipe.
 If not, it’s worth it to have a plumber install a shut off just to that supply line.
 You don’t want to shut off water to your whole house.